lgatto/RPackageDevelopment/rpd2.md

 This is the *source package*.
 From this, we need to create the *package tarball* (or *package bundle*), i.e. a compressed archive of the source.
 We can also create *binary packages* for Windows and Mac.

+**Tip**: While not directly related to package development, it is also useful to already think about collaboration and dissemination at this stage.
+A good solution is to use Github, Bitbucket, Gitlab or similar online code versioning infrastructures.
+Such an online repository (that can be private in a first instance, if necessary) will enable collaboration (through issues) and tracking (code versioning) and, once public, installation using `devtools::install()`.

 ## Package developement cycle